gayathrikarasi-dev/MP3_Project/README.md

 ## Notes

-Follow the prompts to enter the MP3 file path and view its metadata.
+- Follow the prompts to enter the MP3 file path and view its metadata.

-The project includes a sample MP3 file named `sample.mp3` for testing.
+- This project already includes a sample MP3 file named `sample.mp3`.
-An additional file named `temp.mp3` is used while editing tag information.
+- An additional MP3 file named `temp.mp3` is used to make changes to the original data.
-All modifications are written to the temporary file first.
-After successful editing, the temporary file replaces the original file.
+- After editing, the temporary file is renamed to replace the original file.
-This approach ensures that the original data remains safe and uncorrupted.
+- This ensures that the original data remains safe and unchanged.

 ---